m1griffin/arrayfunc/codegen/docmathtemplate.rst

 Platform Support
 ----------------

-SIMD instructions are presently supported only on 64 bit x86 (i.e. AMD64) and
+SIMD instructions are presently supported only on the following:

+* 64 bit x86 (i.e. AMD64) using GCC.
-ARMv7 using the GCC compiler.
+* 32 bit ARMv7 using GCC (tested on Raspberry Pi 3).
+* 64 bit ARMv8 AARCH64 using GCC (tested on Raspberry Pi 3).

 Other compilers or platforms will still run the same functions and should produce the same results, but they will not benefit from SIMD acceleration.

 However, non-SIMD functions will still be much faster standard Python code.
 See the performance benchmarks to see what the relative speed differences are.
 With